dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 sma = np.convolve(df['Sensor'], weights, 'valid')
 ```

+**Parameters Explanation for Numpy's `convolve`**:
+- The third parameter to `convolve` specifies the mode:
+    - `valid` - Returns only those convolution results that are computed without any padding.
+This shrinks the output size.
+    - `full` - Uses padding, resulting in an output size larger than the input.
+Edge windows are calculated using the available values, and the rest are filled using padding.
+    - `same` - Returns convolution of the same size as the input, achieved by using adequate padding.

 Remember that each method has its strengths and weaknesses, and it's essential to understand the underlying noise characteristics and the features of interest in your data before choosing a filter.
 It's also a good practice to visualize the filtered data to ensure it aligns with your expectations.

 Because they are so simple to implement and understand, time-domain smoothing is often the first methods tried when faced with a problem.
 These work exceedingly well in practice, so in many cases you can stop here.
 But knowing a little bit about other approaches can help you be considerably more effective for sensor signals, and will separate you from your peers.
 So, let us move on to discuss a very powerful technique for noise removal --- frequency-domain smoothing (or filtering).